tonysamperi/ngx-tour-wizard/README.md

 files normally.

 # TODOS
+* IMPORTANT!!
+Add optional ID for backdrop, or custom backdrop
 * Optional pause on click outside
 * Add option to remove backdrop and kboard on end?